JuliaGraphics/Luxor.jl/docs/src/tutorial/quickstart.md

 svgimage # hide
 ```

 So, did the JuliaFission organization like their logo?
-Who knows!?
+Who knows - they may still be debataing how accurate a model it should be...
 But if not, we can always recycle some of these ideas for future projects... 😃

 ## Extra credit